Introduction

 First-degree Burglary

-Second-degree burglary occurs when a person unlawfully enters or remains in a residential structure with the intent to commit a theft or any felony offense.
-A second-degree burglary charge is considered a Class 3 felony.
+A second-degree burglary occurs when an individual unlawfully enters or remains within a residential structure with the intent to commit theft or any felony offenses, classed as Class 3 felonies.

 Third-degree Burglary